sderaps/DMM/README.md

 6. Watch Battery Level

-## Watch Face Installation Just Got Easier
+## Installing the Apk Watch Face File
-**Apk Installation File have been created for easy installation of Watch Faces.**

 Download Wear Installer 2 App from Play Store Here: https://play.google.com/store/apps/details?id=org.freepoc.wearinstaller2&hl=en_US

-Then Follow the Well written Instructions on the App on how to install apks.
+Then Follow the Well written Instructions on the App on how to install apk's.
 That It..
 Enjoy!!!**

 ## Installation ADVANCED!